 Part II: Termination by PHA - Mandatory.
 This part describes circumstances when termination of the lease by the PHA is mandatory.
-This part also explains nonrenewal of the lease for noncompliance with community service requirements.
+This part also explains nonrenewal of the lease for noncompliance with community service requirements and families that have been over the income limit for 24 consecutive months.